ezraroi/Human-AI-Collab/4-the-critical-ontological-distinction.md

 - This requires real human emotional availability

 ### The shift in AI-mediated context
-Because AI has no inner world, it cannot provide holding or therapeutic containment.
-The architecture therefore depends on **already-internalized holding**, activated and protected by structured conditions.
+**Because AI has no inner world, it cannot provide holding.** The Third Intelligence operates in a **post-internalization** context: the human’s already-internalized holding function is **activated and protected** by a structurally non-demanding, non-intrusive dialogic field.
+In other words, AI facilitates **by subtraction** (reducing relational pressures that disrupt self-holding), not by supplying emotional containment.
 What supports self-holding in this system:
 - Human’s **Container function** (internalized holding capacity)
 - [DTO](dynamic-transitional-object-dto.md) positioning + Category Error prevention (ontological clarity)